-It should be stated that this isn't a way to get A&A to filter your internet connection, it's simply a way to change the DNS servers assigned to the router, and if set to a third party, could help in filter your internet connection.
-A&A cannot take any responsibly for third party DNS servers and what the claim to support or filter etc.
+It should be stated that this isn't a way to get A&A to filter your internet connection, it's simply a way to change the DNS servers assigned to the router, and if set to a third party, could help in (effectively) filtering your internet connection.
+A&A cannot take any responsibly for third party DNS servers and what they claim to support or filter etc.

 We have a bit more information on our filtering page.